 Patient identifiable data is being processed by the care provider as part of usual healthcare processes and within healthcare governance.
-The diagram clearly shows where data would then be used by any party for the purposes of research and under the instruction of UHB.
+The diagram (Figure 2) clearly shows where data would then be used by any party for the purposes of research and under the instruction of UHB.

-- In marked area A for all sites, data is held on an NHS server.
-This is identifiable patient data stored for the purposes of health service provision apart from in example A3, where data is sent to UHB when a health data partner who cannot pseudonymise data requires UHB to perform this service. - In marked area B, data is now pseudonymised but not on the PIONEER cloud. - In marked area C, pseudonymised data in now placed on the secure PIONEER Microsoft Azure Cloud platform and inaccessible to external researchers.
-Specific data field can be anonymised here to answer specific research questions. - Area D is the secure research environment where approved researchers with appropriate data licenses can access the anonymised data staged.
+- In marked area A for all sites, data is held on an NHS server (secure on-premise or secure cloud platform) by the System Owners (for example an NHS Data Controller).
+This is identifiable patient data stored for the purposes of health service provision apart from in example A3, where data is sent to UHB when a health data partner who cannot pseudonymise data requires UHB to perform this service. - In marked area B (Private Microsoft Azure Cloud Platform procured by UHB / UHB secure onpremise server), data will be identifiable but following cleansing and linking process will be pseudonymised.
+Data will be staged in the PIONEER UHB data warehouse (private cloud or on-premise server) in this pseudonymised format.

+- In marked area C, pseudonymised data in now placed on the secure Microsoft Azure Cloud platform or the UHB secure on-premise server and inaccessible to external researchers.
+Specific data fields can be anonymised here to answer specific research questions. - Area D is the secure research environment where approved researchers with appropriate data licenses can access the anonymised data staged.
 This is also where researchers can browse the meta-data catalogue.